 Management can effectively meet challenges of change through a systematic and planned effort.
 Organization development is the modern approach to management of change and human resource development.
 According to Dale S. Beach, organization development is 'a complex educational strategy designed to increase organizational effectiveness and wealth through planned intervention by a consultant using theory and techniques of applied behavioural science'.
-Organization Development (OD) concentrates on those dimensions that are about people like norms, values, attitudes, relationships, organizational climate etc. OD efforts broadly aim at improving the organizational effectiveness and job satisfaction of the employees.
-Humanizing the organizations and encouraging the personal growth of individual employees can attain these aims.
+Organization Development (OD) concentrates on those dimensions that are about people like norms, values, attitudes, relationships, organizational climate etc. OD efforts broadly aim at improving the organizations and encouraging the personal growth of individual employees can attain these aims.